microsoft/WhatTheHack/051-MicrosoftPurview/Coach/Solution4.md

 Pre-requisites: This challenge needs an Azure VM running SQL Server with the WideWorldImporters database restored (see previous challenge).
 Instruct the attendees to use the WebsiteURL, PostalAddressLine1 columns from the [Sales].[Customers] table (also mentioned in the challenge)
-The solution for the custom classification maybe many but the below work very well.
+There may be multiple solutions for custom classification.
+The below example works very well.

 - For WebsiteURL: (www|http:|https:)+[^\s]+[\w]
 - For PostalAddressLine1: ((PO Box).{0,})

-If for some reason, some attendees do not have the WideWorldImporters database, you may want to ask them to use the csv below.
+If for some reason, some attendees do not have the WideWorldImporters database, you may want to ask them to use the CSV below.
 They will need to upload it to their Storage/ADLS account, create the custom classification and run a scan against the storage/ADLS account instead.

 https://stpurviewfasthack.blob.core.windows.net/purviewfasthack/Sales.Customers.csv